Schiaparelli EDM: Cruise, separation and arrival

 After its launch, the Trace Gas Orbiter (TGO) and EDM traveled together coasting through space towards Mars.
 During this time the EDM was powered from an umbilical power line to the TGO, thus preserving the EDM's limited internal batteries.
 A deep space manoeuvre was executed by the TGO main engine in two legs on 28 July and on 11 August in order to target the entry flight path angle and the landing site.
 On 14 October 2016, the TGO did a final adjustment to its trajectory before the separation of Schiaparelli.
 The launch mass of the two spacecraft together is 4332 kg including the 600 kg Schiaparelli module.
 This was the heaviest spacecraft yet sent to Mars.
 The journey from Earth to Mars in 2016 took about 7 months.

 On 16 October 2016, the TGO and EDM separated, the orbiter heading for Mars orbit insertion and the EDM for Mars atmospheric entry.
 Prior to the separation, the EDM was spun up 2.5 RPM (see also spin stabilization) and then released at a velocity of about 1 km/h relative to TGO.
 The EDM was designed to go into a lower-power hibernation mode for about 3 days while it traveled solo to Mars.
 The EDM came out of hibernation about an hour and a half prior to reaching the Martian atmosphere.
 Meanwhile, after the separation, the TGO adjusted its trajectory for its Mars orbit insertion and by 19 October 2016 performed a 139-minute rocket engine burn to enter Mars orbit.
 On the same day, the Schiaparelli module arrived at Mars traveling at 21000 km/h and engaged in its prime task of entry, descent, and landing.
 After a successful atmospheric entry, the module's speed was reduced from the 5.8 km/s entry value to a few hundred m/s due to the drag force provided by the atmosphere of Mars.
 During this phase of the flight, a heat shield was used to protect the payload from the severe heat load.
 The parachute was triggered by the on-board software when the accelerometers detected a given non-gravitational acceleration value of 9 m/s2, as expected.
 After having reached the sub-sonic regime by means of the nominally-inflated parachute, the Schiaparelli module experienced an anomaly causing the backshell and parachute release to occur earlier than expected and preventing the retrorockets from slowing the descent.
 The hard touch-down location, reconstructed using data from the Mars Reconnaissance Orbiter, was identified quite close to the expected landing site, about 6.4 km short-range from it.
-The TGO entered Mars' orbit and it underwent several months of aerobraking to adjust its speed and orbit, with science activities beginning in late 2017.
+The TGO entered Mars's orbit and it underwent several months of aerobraking to adjust its speed and orbit, with science activities beginning in late 2017.
 The TGO will continue serving as a relay satellite for future Mars landing missions until 2022.